Professor of Theology;

 Ordained in the Reformed Church in America, Starkenburg is grateful to teach and do scholarship at Trinity because “a Christian liberal arts education is a practice whereby participants cultivate their knowledge of God in Christ, God’s creation and the relationship of the creation to God in Christ.
 Insofar as they do this, Christian scholars, scientists, artists and their students aim to enrich and empower their love of God and God’s creation.”

 According to Starkenburg, “the study of theology (and other disciplines undertaken from a Christian perspective) is more than distinctions and arguments.
 I believe that teachers, whether we like it or not, shape students in a host of ways.”
 He sees his work life as “a site of God’s presence,” and considers academic work at a Christian liberal arts college to be a “shared wonder at God’s creation.”

 “I have no pretensions that studying theology makes my life more exemplary than others. ” The contexts in which I have studied theology helps me realize that God is indeed active outside the boundaries of the Christian community and that Christian communities must “ provide a wide witness to the kingdom of God.”

-Starkenburg is married to Rebekah Starkenburg, who serves as the Coordinator of the First Year Experience at Trinity.
+Starkenburg is married to Rebekah Starkenburg, who serves as the vice president of student development and retention at Trinity.
 The Starkenburgs have two children, Samuel and Mia, and reside in Homewood, IL.
 The family worships together at Hope Christian Reformed Church in Oak Forest.

 “Tibi placent in nobisResurrection and Relics,” Annual Meeting of the American Academy of Religion, Christian Theological Research Fellowship, November 2007.